Man Gets 5 Years For Illegally Possessing Nearly 77,000 THC Vaping Cartridges

 Originally published March 25, 2022

-MINNEAPOLIS (WCCO) — A Minnesota man was sentenced Friday to more than five years in prison for illegally possessing nearly 77,000 vaping cartridges containing THC.READ MORE: Minneapolis Police Respond To Fatal Shooting On 38th And Chicago
+MINNEAPOLIS (WCCO) — A Minnesota man was sentenced Friday to more than five years in prison for illegally possessing nearly 77,000 vaping cartridges containing THC.READ MORE: Minnesota Ranked As 2nd-Least Stressed State In US

 Court officials in Anoka County say that Valentin Andonii, 25, was sentenced to 65 months in prison after being convicted in January of several charges related to controlled substances and controlled substance taxation.

 According to prosecutors, the cartridges came from out of state with the intent to be distributed in Minnesota.
 The cartridges, which contained the component in marijuana that gives users a high, were packaged with famous cartoon characters and sweet flavors.
-Authorities believe they were meant to be sold to young users.READ MORE: Regulators May Suspend Hennepin County Sheriff Hutchinson After Drunken Crash
+Authorities believe they were meant to be sold to young users.READ MORE: Teachers Return To Work Monday After Union Officially Ratifies New Contract

 Andonnii’s defense attorney asked Judge Melissa Saterbak to sentence his client to probation.
 He argued that when his client will be done serving his sentence such THC cartridges might be legal in Minnesota.

-While Democrats in the Minnesota House passed a bill last year that would legalize recreational marijuana, Republicans in the Senate remained opposed to the legislation.MORE NEWS: Girl, 15, Killed In Columbia Heights Shooting; Investigation Underway
+While Democrats in the Minnesota House passed a bill last year that would legalize recreational marijuana, Republicans in the Senate remained opposed to the legislation.MORE NEWS: Minnesota Weather: Chilly Start To Week, With Winter Storm Brewing

 The judge gave Andonii credit for 83 days served.